20 fun virtual team building activities for remote employees

 It’s an open setting and people are encouraged to talk about anything from weekend plans to work stuff.
 Friday afternoons tend to be slow anyway, and people will be happy that work technically ends half an hour earlier and be glad to spend those 30 minutes with colleagues in a relaxed atmosphere.
 Perhaps you can combine Friday wind-down with the Virtual happy hour for a fun start to the weekend?

-BONUS: further ideas
+20. BONUS: further ideas

 Here are 51 further ideas for team building activities.
-Admittedly, they’re not specifically for remote teams, but if you ever run out of ideas, or if you’re OK with outdoorsy team building events – these can be a fantastic source of inspiration for your team’s next fun activity.
+Admittedly, they’re not specifically for remote or virtual teams, but if you ever run out of ideas, or if you’re OK with outdoorsy team building events – these can be a fantastic source of inspiration for your team’s next fun activity.

 Organizing remote activities isn’t easy and can be a draining experience.
 That said, it’s for a great cause.
 The team will grow to appreciate the effort and it can be the difference-maker between a happy and unhappy team.